Leo Chenal: Professional career

+Kansas City Chiefs

-Chenal was selected in the third round (103rd overall) by the Kansas City Chiefs in the 2022 NFL Draft.
+Chenal was selected in the third round (103rd overall) by the Kansas City Chiefs in the 2022 NFL draft.
 Chenal made his NFL debut in the Chiefs' regular season opener against the Arizona Cardinals.
 He earned his first start in Week 5 against the Las Vegas Raiders.
 He recorded his first professional sack in Week 10 against the Jacksonville Jaguars.
-He finished his rookie season with 35 total tackles and one sack in 17 games, of which he started eight.
+Chenal finished his rookie season with 35 total tackles and one sack in 17 games, of which he started eight.
 Chenal won two Super Bowls, in his first two seasons with the Kansas City Chiefs.
 In Super Bowl LVII Chenal recorded six tackles and a sack as the Chiefs won 38–35 over the Philadelphia Eagles.
 He was also a key factor for the Chiefs in Super Bowl LVIII, contributing 6 tackles, 1 tackle for loss, 1 forced fumble, and a blocked extra point, helping the Chiefs win 25–22 in overtime over the San Francisco 49ers.
 In Week 10 of the 2024 season, Chenal blocked the potential walk-off field goal from Denver Broncos kicker Wil Lutz, leading to him being named AFC Special Teams Player of the Week.

+Chenal made 14 appearances (12 starts) for Kansas City during the 2025 season, recording one interception, two pass deflections, two sacks, and 58 combined tackles.
+After suffering a shoulder injury in Week 15 against the Los Angeles Chargers, Chenal was placed on season-ending injured reserve on December 20, 2025.

+Washington Commanders

+On March 13, 2026, Chenal signed a three-year, $24.75 million contract with the Washington Commanders.